cap-alt-delete/website-portfolio-2021spring/assets.md

               title: Coffee Ring
               user: IconsGhost

-11. Second coffee ring - to make O's in Loose Leaf coffee rings - USED
+11. Second coffee ring

-(Annotations) For brand logo (like this idea better because it plays into idea drink ring on physical loose leaf paper, not just tea)
+(Annotations) For brand logo

 (Rights) "This icon is licensed as Creative Commons CCBY / When using it for any project, you are required to give credit to the icon‘s creator or purchase a royalty–free license."